Drinking Water & Eczema/Psoriasis: The TEWL Mechanism, NMF Distinction & What Actually Hydrates Skin

 Does drinking water help eczema?

-Can dehydration worsen psoriasis?
+Can dehydration worsen psoriasis or eczema?

-Does hard water make eczema worse?
+Can hard water make eczema worse?

 Summary